PhilipPurwoko/purwoko-payroll-backend/README.md

 #### Access Control

 - Admin
-    - Admin can define salary rules
+    - Admin can define salary rules for each user
+    - Admin can define attendance configuration containing shift start and end time, example: 9AM to 5PM
     - Admin can create attendance period, normally should be monthly.
 After the period is completed (when admin proceed to generate payroll), then admin can must new period for next month so the employees can create new attendance record